A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Results

-The artificial population generated with KBAABB allows for an extensive evaluation of SAE methods and strategies that may be implemented by researchers and others interested in the performance of small area estimators under a variety of conditions.
-In order to evaluate such small area estimators, we created 2500 samples from the artificial population, where we sampled one pixel per hexagon for each hexagon that overlaps M333, as described in Appendix~\ref{sec:Sampling}.
-The small area estimators are assessed based on their estimates and MSE estimates of average basal area (\texttt{BA}) per unit area within each subsection in M333.
-We have chosen to assess four commonly applied estimators in the SAE literature to give a sense of what can be done with KBAABB through a basic yet illustrative example.
-In particular, we implemented the Horvitz-Thompson \citep{horvitz52HT}, modified generalized regression (GREG) \citep{woodruff1966use, wojcik2022gregory}, area-level empirical best linear unbiased prediction (EBLUP) Fay-Herriot \citep{fay1979estimates}, and unit-level EBLUP Battese-Harter-Fuller \citep{battese1988error} estimators.
-Model-based and -assisted estimators used auxiliary variables \texttt{tcc}, \texttt{tri}, and \texttt{elev}, which are defined in Table~\ref{tab:XVariables}.
+The artificial population generated with KBAABB allows for an extensive empirical evaluation of SAE methods and strategies that may be implemented by researchers and others interested in the performance of small area estimators under realistic conditions for the population and sampling design of interest.
+In order to evaluate such small area estimators for average basal area per acre for M333, we created 2500 samples from the artificial population, where we sampled one pixel per hexagon for each hexagon that overlaps M333, as described in Supplementary material~\ref*{sec:Sampling}.
+We assess the small area estimators described in Section~\ref{sec:CaseStudiesMethods} based on their estimates and MSE estimates of average basal area per acre within each subsection in M333.

-We considered four evaluation metrics in this case study: relative bias, MSE, MSE ratio, and 95\% confidence interval coverage.
-The relative bias is defined as, for a particular estimator ($i$) and subsection ($j$),